Natale Battezzati: Battezzati and Dewey

 In each of the first fourteen editions of the Dewey Decimal System, Melvil Dewey included a short acknowledgment of Battezzati and his catalog system:

 "Perhaps the most fruitful source of ideas was the Nuovo sistema di Catalogo Bibliografico Generale of Natale Battezzati, of Milan.
 Certainly he [Dewey] is indebted to this system adopted by the Italian publishers in 1871, though he has copied nothing from it."

 Exactly what Dewey took from Battezzati's system is not clear.
 Battezzati's system used Roman numerals to indicate topics, not decimals.
 John Comaromi, an historian of Dewey's system, calls the reference to Battezzati in the classification a "red herring."
+However, Marjorie Hlava interprets Dewey's acknowledgment of Battezzati's system to be evidence of the iterative development of information science.

 It is also not obvious how and where Dewey encountered Battezzati's system.
 Battezzati himself states that:

 "... the system was studied and admired by Mr. Melvil Dewey of Boston, secretary of the Association of American 'Libraj' at the Vienna Exposition of 1873..."

 and that the system was adopted in America using the term "Title-slips."
 There are a number of things wrong with Battezzati's statement.
 Dewey was not at the Vienna Exposition, but perhaps was alerted to it by others who were there.
 It is clear that he wrote to Battezzati as he is quoted by Battezzati as saying that he had never seen "such a beautiful proposal."
 The other thing that Battezzati gets wrong is that he translated "American Library Association" into "Associazione dei Libraj d'America," which means "American Booksellers' Association."